 Keep Calm And De-Stress: 5 Easy Tips For Stress Relief

 Picture this: you are at work on a Monday morning, already not quite ‘in the zone’ for productivity.
 Suddenly, you receive a phone call with some bad news.
 Luckily, it isn’t the type of bad news where somebody died, or a worrisome call from your doctor.
-It’s just something that really bums you out.
+It’s just something that really bums you out and throws off your inner calm.
 The type of thing that makes you want to crawl into a hole, and curl up in the fetal position for 45 years.
-Fortunately for you, you have a job, and it isn’t something you take for granted, or want to lose.
+Fortunately for you, you have a job, and it isn’t something you take for granted or want to lose.

 The fact of the matter is that your focus is off, your energy is down, and your face resembles a sad leprechaun.
 Since it will be a while until you can go home and mope around in your PJs, you need a temporary fix to keep you focused for now.
 Here are some tried-and-true self-care techniques you can do at work to re-energize yourself and get things done.